poulainv/tottem/README.md

 ### Why ?

-More and more, people — especially journalists, are loosing their ability to choose which content to promote & amplify.
+More and more, people — especially journalists, are losing their ability to choose which content to promote & amplify.
 Consequently, what they will consume.
 Instead, automatic recommendation algorithms carefully choose the _best_ (sic!) content for you.
-Those deep learning algorithms create a unique & personnal narrative stream of content in your social feed...
+Those deep learning algorithms create a unique & personal narrative stream of content in your social feed...
 You said, _best_ ?
 So what ?
 Not really, it's just designed to maximize clicks and views.
 Of course, what else they can do?

 [Here, I'm happy to share some references](https://beta.tottem.app/vincent/c/inspirational-content-about-why-social-media-companies-are-dangerous-for-personal-attention-and-democracy-ck5i4lwp2000vws9e4ry25feh)